 The preparation of the wedding kit

--The purchase of accessories for the wedding
+-The purchase of wedding accessories

 The ceremony hanā-bandān